Cheinzinger/starter-hugo-academic/content/authors/admin/_index.md

   url: https://case.edu/

 # Short bio (displayed in user profile at end of posts)
-bio: My research interests include cardiovascular consequences of disordered sleep.
+bio: My research interests lie at the intersection of sleep and circadian science and cardiovascular health.

 # Interests to show in About widget
 interests: